6GH8

-The 6GH8 (More commonly labeled as the 6GH8A)is a nine pin miniature vacuum tube, produced as a combination of medium-mu Triode and sharp-cutoff Pentode.
-It follows that the tube is divided into two sections - anode and cathode.
-Each of the sections had separate cathode.
+The 6GH8 (More commonly labeled as the 6GH8A)is a nine pin miniature vacuum tube, produced as a combination of two sections - medium-mu Triode and sharp-cutoff Pentode - in one envelope.
+Each of the sections has a separate cathode and is electrically independent.
+The pentode section is intended primarily for service as an oscillator in the horizontal deflection systems of television receivers.
+Except for heater characteristics, the 5GH8 is identical to the 6GH8.
+Each of the sections has a separate cathode.